 It is incredibly easy to use and allows tracking from an overview perspective all the way down to minute details.
 Trello consists of boards, lists, and cards which enables you to organize and prioritize your projects in a very organized and flexible method.

 When you think of Marvel, the first thing that comes to mind is comics.
 I thought the same, but the Marvel app is something totally different.
 The Marvel app is an all-in-one platform for designing needs.
-It allows users to create prototypes for designs and simulate apps that they would like to pitch or get approval before the process of actually building a real app.
+It allows users to create prototypes for designs and simulate apps that they would like to pitch or get approval for, before starting the process of actually building a real app.

 Price: Free for 2 app prototype designs.